Skip to content

 Custom applications run natively on SR Linux NOS

-The on-box applications (which we also refer to as "agents") leverage the SR Linux SDK called NetOps Development Kit or NDK for short.
+The on-box applications (which we also refer to as "agents") leverage the SR Linux software development kit called NetOps Development Kit or NDK for short.

 Applications developed with SR Linux NDK have a set of unique characteristics which set them aside from the traditional off-box automation solutions: